JLefebvre55/MinecraftModpack/README.md

 - Weapons mods
 - ...

+## OptiFine 1.12.2 Issue

+Some may be wondering as to why OptiFine isn't included in this modpack - as it stands, [OptiFine is straight up not having a good time right now.](https://github.com/JLefebvre55/MinecraftModpack/issues/1).

 ## Todo

 ~~- [ ] Links in mods list~~
 - [ ] Config files?
 - [ ] More buildcraft/thaumcraft/ic2/etc. addon mods?
+- [ ] Check that all mods are listed and working
+- [ ] Update readme with total mod count